jadedjester/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 The creation and registration of haystack search indexes is done in the ``search_indexes.py`` file of a Django app.

-On an Aristotle-MDRpowered site, it is possible to restrcit search results across a number of criteria including the registration status of an item, its workgroup or Registration Authority or the item type.
+On an Aristotle-MDR powered site, it is possible to restrict search results across a number of criteria including the registration status of an item, its workgroup or Registration Authority or the item type.

-In ``aristotle.search_indexes`` there is the convenience class ``conceptIndex`` that make registering a new item quite easy, and allows new items to be searched across these criteria with a minimum of code.
+In ``aristotle.search_indexes`` there is the convenience class ``conceptIndex`` that make indexing a new items within the search engine quite easy, and allows new item types to be searched using these criteria with a minimum of code.
 Inheriting from this class takes care of nearly all simple cases when searching for new items, like so::